 ORIC Pharmaceuticals Reports Inducement Grants under Nasdaq Listing Rule 5635(c)(4)

-/EIN News/ -- SOUTH SAN FRANCISCO, Calif. and SAN DIEGO, Oct.
-07, 2022 (GLOBE NEWSWIRE) -- ORIC Pharmaceuticals, Inc. (Nasdaq: ORIC), a clinical stage oncology company focused on developing treatments that address mechanisms of therapeutic resistance, today announced that on October 3, 2022 (the “Grant Date”), ORIC granted a total of 116,560 non-qualified stock options and 19,435 restricted stock units to five new non-executive employees who began their employment with ORIC in September 2022.
+SOUTH SAN FRANCISCO, Calif. and SAN DIEGO, Oct.
+07, 2022 (GLOBE NEWSWIRE) -- ORIC Pharmaceuticals, Inc. ORIC, a clinical stage oncology company focused on developing treatments that address mechanisms of therapeutic resistance, today announced that on October 3, 2022 (the "Grant Date"), ORIC granted a total of 116,560 non-qualified stock options and 19,435 restricted stock units to five new non-executive employees who began their employment with ORIC in September 2022.

 These inducement grants were granted pursuant to the ORIC Pharmaceuticals, Inc. 2022 Inducement Equity Incentive Plan, subject to recipient's continued employment or service through each applicable vesting date.
 The stock options have an exercise price equal to the closing price of ORIC's common stock on the Grant Date.
 Twenty-five percent (25%) of the shares subject to the stock options will vest on the one (1) year anniversary of the Grant Date, with one thirty-sixth (1/36th) of the remaining shares vesting each one-month period thereafter.
 One-third (1/3rd) of the restricted stock units will vest on each of the first three anniversaries of the Grant Date.
 The inducement grants are subject to the terms and conditions of the applicable stock option and restricted stock unit agreements and the ORIC Pharmaceuticals, Inc. 2022 Inducement Equity Incentive Plan.